 4. Days to Download is not set back far enough

 In the Details page of each channel (which you can access by double-clicking on the channel in the Channels list) there is a setting called Days to Download.
 This controls how far back Tradebox is looking for your orders.
 If, for example, the order you want Tradebox to download was placed 8 days ago, but Days to Download is set to 7, Tradebox would not import the order.
 Increase the setting so that it includes the date your order was placed.
+For an Amazon channel, you would also need to Reset the Amazon Last Sync Start date.

 5. The orders were previously downloaded by Tradebox Finance Manager